-I am a scholar of religion, but my research is characterized by interdisciplinarity approach that combines theoretical insights and methodological tools from both social sciences and humanities.
-In addition to religiosity, my research interests include such topics as nationalism and migration.
+I am a scholar of religion, but my research is characterized by interdisciplinary approach that combines theoretical insights and methodological tools from both social sciences and humanities.
+In addition to religiosity, my research interests include topics such as nationalism and migration.
 My areas of expertise are Islam and contemporary Paganism in Russia.
 In my current research, I focus on the governance and the representation of Islam in contemporary Russia.
-In addition, I participated in the project “Migration, Shadow Economy and Parallel Legal Orders in Russia”.
+At the moment, I work as the principal investigator in the project "Jihad Against the Decadent West” or “Another Russian Colonial War”?
+Discussions about the War in Ukraine within Russian Muslims (MUSCOLWAR), funded by the Kone Foundation (2025-2027).

 I have a title of docent in General history.
 I am a historian with a strong focus on economic modernization in the Soviet Union and Russia, especially the economic history of the Cold War and the transfer of technology between East and West during the Cold War.